Last updated on .

 La Porte County Historical Society Museum

-The La Porte County Historical Society Museum was incorporated on October 17, 1921.
-It has been housed in the former Door Prairie Auto Museum since September 30, 2006.
+The La Porte County Historical Society Museum is an excellent place to learn about the history of the city and county.
+It was incorporated on October 17, 1921 and has been housed in the former Door Prairie Auto Museum since September 30, 2006.
 Every piece in the museum comes from LaPorte County.

 The museum is located a short drive south of downtown La Porte along Indiana Avenue.
-Admission is US$5 for adults and US$4 for seniors (as of September 2023).
-Children under 18 years of age are admitted free of charge.
+Admission is US$5 for adults, US$4 for seniors, and free for kids under 18 (as of September 2024).
 It’s open Tuesday through Saturday from 10am to 4:30pm.

 The collection is displayed on the main level, basement, and second level.
 The main level contains several historic artifacts, including clothing, toys, dolls, camera, furniture, and more.